 The IUDF’s vision is to create “Liveable, safe, resource-efficient cities and towns that are socially integrated, economically inclusive and globally competitive, where residents actively participate in urban life”.

 We don’t have all the answers.
-Which is why, together with a broad range of OAC stakeholders, our range of technical experts are helping define and shape an Afrikan Design Innovation narrative in the hope of deriving innovative, sustainable solutions for the problem of Afrikan urbanisation.
+Which is why, together with a broad range of OAC stakeholders, our range of technical experts are helping define and shape an African Design Innovation narrative in the hope of deriving innovative, sustainable solutions for the problem of African urbanisation.

 It’s no small task – but we’re putting in the expertise, resources and thought leadership required to see change effected because we believe in a better future that epitomises the hopes, dreams and aspirations of Africa.